Crested Butte Film Festival: Program

-Crested Butte Film Festival programs artful, moving, creative and provocative films.
+Crested Butte Film Festival programs artful, moving, creative and provocative films, in both short and full-length programs.
 Preference is given to creativity, daring, great storytelling, and bravery.
-The top selections are awarded to ACTNow, to the best narrative and documentary features, best documentary short, children's films, and to those chosen by the audience.
+The top selections are awarded to ACTNow, to the best narrative and documentary features, best documentary short, and to those chosen by the audience.

 Awards

 Action and Change Together (ACTNow)

 Awarded to a nonprofit organization linked to a call-to-action documentary.